vedph/gve-doc/export/export-tei-replay.md

 All the globally-injected features are stored in the root node.

 This results into a linear tree structure where each node is a single character and has all the injected features, plus these trace-like features starting with `$`.
-Of course, we will need a separate tree for each staged version, rather than a single graph like in the chain; but the model behind these structures is the same, and works in the same way.
+Of course, we will need a separate tree for each staged version, rather than a single graph like in the chain; but the model behind these structures is the same, and it works in the same way.

 As an example, let us consider this mock autograph: